01

 Settings & Safety

-• Settings screen — account info, default date filter preference, disconnect
+• Settings screen — account info, app version, default date filter preference, auto-clean rules list, Your Outlook Filters panel, disconnect

 • Sort and filter — by email volume, engagement, or recency; state persists across navigation